MeridianDollar/lending-deployment/README.md

 ## Deployments

-For deploying OmniDex Lending Protocol V1, you can use the available scripts located at `package.json`.
+For deploying Meridian Lending Protocol V1, you can use the available scripts located at `package.json`.
 For a complete list, run `npm run` to see all the tasks.

 ### Mainnet fork deployment

-You can deploy OmniDex Lending Protocol V1 in a forked Mainnet chain using Hardhat built-in fork feature:
+You can deploy Meridian Lending Protocol V1 in a forked Mainnet chain using Hardhat built-in fork feature:

 ```
-docker-compose run contracts-env npm run omnidex:fork:main
+docker-compose run contracts-env npm run meridian:fork:main
 ```

-### Deploy OmniDex Lending into a Mainnet Fork via console
+### Deploy Meridian Lending into a Mainnet Fork via console

-You can deploy OmniDex Lending into the Hardhat console in fork mode, to interact with the protocol inside the fork or for testing purposes.
+You can deploy Meridian Lending into the Hardhat console in fork mode, to interact with the protocol inside the fork or for testing purposes.

 Run the console in Mainnet fork mode: